MarcLafon/MarcLafon.github.io/_posts/2021-06-15-double-descent-3.md

 \approx \underbrace{\left(\sum_{k=1}^N \alpha_k z(x_k) \right)^T}_{\beta} z(x)
 $$

-A complete definition is outside of the scope of this lecture, but
+A complete definition is outside the scope of this lecture, but
 $$\mathcal{H}_{\infty}$$ is actually the *Reproducing Kernel Hilbert Space (RKHS)* corresponding to the Gaussian kernel, for which RFF models are a good approximation when sampling the random vectors $$\omega_i$$ from a